 The FCC and the Telephone Consumer Protection Act

-The FCC regulates and oversees communications throughout the United States.
-The FCC enforces the Telephone Consumer Protection Act (TCPA).
+The FCC regulates and oversees communications throughout the United States, including enforcing the Telephone Consumer Protection Act (TCPA).

 The TCPA helps protect Americans against spam, unwanted phone calls, and unwanted text messages.
 It specifically protects consumers against unwanted phone calls through auto-dialed systems or pre-recorded messages.
 This act also protects consumers against unwanted text messages, spam text messages sent by scammers, and unsolicited election-related texting campaigns.